eBay/tsv-utils/README.md

 # Command line utilities for tabular data files

 This is a set of command line utilities for manipulating large tabular data files.
 Files of numeric and text data commonly found in machine learning, data mining, and similar environments.
-Filtering, sampling, statistical calculations, joins, and more.
+Filtering, sampling, statistics, joins, and more.

 These tools are especially useful when working with large data sets.
 They run faster than other tools providing similar functionality, often by significant margins.
-See [Performance Studies](docs/Performance.md) for benchmark comparisons with other tools.
+See [Performance Studies](docs/Performance.md) for comparisons with other tools.

 File an [issue](https://github.com/eBay/tsv-utils/issues) if you have problems, questions or suggestions.